NexaAI/octopus-v4/README.md

 ## Environment Setup

 We recommend using a Linux environment and assume that you have an NVIDIA GPU when contributing to the project.
 To set up the project, follow these steps:
 ```bash
 conda create -n octopus4 python=3.10
 pip3 install torch torchvision torchaudio
 pip3 install transformers datasets accelerate peft
 ```

 Make sure to install PyTorch first, followed by the other packages.
+We recommend to install torchvision and torchaudio as well since we will introduce multimodal AI agent in the future.
 Alternatively, you can create a dev environment using our Docker image.
 For more information on setting up a dev environment, refer to this [YouTube video](https://www.youtube.com/watch?v=0H2miBK_gAk).
 And you can use our Dockerfile to build the image.
 ```bash
 docker build -t octopus4 .
 docker run --gpus all -p 8700:8700 octopus4